MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

          > The `$edgeHub` system module is optional, and isn't deployed to the device until you deploy your first IoT Edge module.
 As such, `iotedge check` may return an error indicating that `$edgeHub` cannot bind to ports during a host connectivity check.
 This error can be ignored if `$edgeHub` is not required in your deployment.

    - If you find that you have a malformed .YML file as in the example above, simply:
-      - Repeat the steps in [Configure the virtual IoT Edge device on the VM] (#configure-the-virtual-iot-edge-device-on-the-vm) to fix the .YML file.
+      - Repeat the steps in [Configure the virtual IoT Edge device on the VM](#configure-the-virtual-iot-edge-device-on-the-vm) to fix the .YML file.
       - Repeat the steps in [this section](#verify-a-successful-installation).

 4. Once you determine that the IoT Edge service started successfully, list the running modules.
 You should see the service `edgeAgent` with a status of `running`: